 It holds significant global recognition and offers professionals a competitive edge.
 This post-graduate level program encompasses various sectors and subjects related to finance and accounting, such as economics, statistics, applied mathematics, financial analysis, and portfolio management.
 The CFA designation in India provides individuals with extensive knowledge and skills that open doors to a wide range of opportunities in the finance industry.

 The average period of completing the program is 4 years.
-The scholars require having a bachelor’s degree to be eligible for CFA or should have a minimum of 4 years of labor experience.
+The scholars require having a bachelor’s degree to be eligible for the CFA or should have a minimum of 4 years of job experience.

 Every firm or organization in this world requires capital to run its business.
 An underwriter helps its clients raise money for the firm.
 Investment bankers are aggressive salesmen.